 There was a time when I wondered why I was here and questioned what I was supposed to be doing.
 I didn’t know my life purpose and it was frustrating.

 From an early age I felt like I didn’t fit in and the schoolyard teasing and bullying had reconfirmed to me that I didn’t belong, so I would often feel completely alone.
-My parents did the best they could and my siblings were who they thought they should be, so none of that gave me any extra comfort or reassurance that it was OK for me to just be me.
+My parents did the best they could and my siblings were who they thought they should be, so none of that gave me any extra comfort or reassurance that it was okay for me to just be me.

 At 14 years of age I was diagnosed with Scoliosis, curvature of the spine, and underwent major corrective spinal surgery to have a 12 inch stainless steel rod inserted and fused along my spine.
 I stayed in hospital for 3 months recuperating physically, and that time of my life really set me up for the rest of my life.